Science is my jam. Before I got into tech, I spent about ten years doing science research.

 College

 I got into science during college.
-I was in a dual-degree program with majors in Spanish and Applied Health Science.
+I did a dual degree program with majors in Spanish and Applied Health Science.
 Applied Health Science was a great fit and I became a thriving member of the department.
 Mentors helped me figure out who I was as a person and how to leverage my strengths to create a career.

 I graduated from Wheaton with a B.S. in Applied Health Science, a B.A. in Spanish, an understanding of my identity and values, and a direction for my career.